 Ohatchee in Calhoun County, Alabama — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Battle of “Ten Islands” (approx. 2.6 miles away); Fort Strother (approx. 2.7 miles Crook Cemetery (approx. 5.1 miles away); Lincoyer (approx. 5˝ miles away); The Tallasahatchie Battle Field (approx. 5˝ miles away); Tallasseehatchee (approx. 6.8 miles away); Major John Pelham (approx. 9.2 miles away); The Birthplace of the “Gallant Pelham” (approx. 9.3 miles away).
+Battle of “Ten Islands” (approx. 2.6 miles away); Fort Strother (approx. 2.7 miles away); Crook Cemetery (approx. 5.1 miles away); The Tallasahatchie Battle Field (approx. 5½ miles away); Lincoyer (approx. 5½ miles away); Tallasseehatchee (approx. 6.8 miles away); Major John Pelham (approx. 9.2 miles away); The Birthplace of the “Gallant Pelham” (approx. 9.3 miles away).
 Touch for a list and map of all markers in Ohatchee.

 Related marker.
 Click here for another marker that is related to this marker.

 Credits.
-This page was last revised on March 5, 2017.
-This page originally submitted on December 14, 2009, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 2,963 times since then and 13 times this year.
-This page was the Marker of the Week August 8, 2010.
+This page was last revised on January 13, 2021.
+It was originally submitted on December 14, 2009, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 3,629 times since then and 225 times this year.
+It was the Marker of the Week August 8, 2010.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on December 14, 2009, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.